 A grievance is a complaint by a staff member that he/she has been improperly subjected to disciplinary action or has been unfairly treated under the University's established policies, practices and procedures.
 Grievances by more than one employee on the same issue may be aggregated into a single grievance if the grievors so request and there is agreement with the employer that the subject of the grievances is in fact the same.

-A staff member may ask for advice and assistance from a staff advisor, the Coordinator of Dispute Resolution Mechanisms, or a member of the executive of the Queen's University Staff Association.
+A staff member may ask for advice and assistance from a staff advisor, the Coordinator of Dispute Resolution Mechanisms.
 The staff member may choose to be accompanied or represented by any Queen's employee who has been employed for at least 12 months and who does not report to the same department head in informal and formal attempts to resolve the complaint or formal grievance.

 It is the role of the Coordinator of Dispute Resolution Mechanisms to coordinate the training and support of staff advisors, to educate staff in the grievance procedure, to coordinate the activities of staff advisors, to keep records of cases dealt with in the form of reports from staff advisors, to assemble a brief annual report, to provide a liaison between the activities of staff advisors and to provide a liaison between the staff advisors and the University.